BMBox/cesarean-cypher/README.md

 ## Implementation Details
 - The program is written in C and makes use of the `ctype.h` library to check and convert character case.
-- It applies the Rot13 cipher logic to alphabetic characters while leaving non-alphabetic characters unchanged.
+- It applies an offset logic to shift alphabetic characters while leaving non-alphabetic characters unchanged.
 - The Makefile defines several targets for building and cleaning the project.
 It separates object files and binaries into distinct directories for organization.

 ## File Structure